 There is a large amount of background data provided on the subject of 18th and 19th century esoterica.
 This is important to provide a solid base for the understanding of William Blake and his works.

-As I have commented in previous reviews of books issued by this company, this is not a book for the casual reader.
+As I have commented in previous reviews of books issued by Inner Traditions, this is not a book for the casual reader.
 It presupposes a certain level of familiarity with the general topic right from the outset.
 If you know nothing about William Blake or the esoteric milieu of his time, you will find yourself playing catch-up from the start.

-Similarities between the beliefs espoused by William Blake and some of his contemporaries and the “sexual revolution” of the late twentieth century are easily seen.
+Similarities between the beliefs espoused by William Blake and some of his contemporaries and the sexual revolution of the late 20th century are easily seen.
 So too are the similarities between the reactions by the conservative elements in both societies.

-There are numerous illustrations throughout the book, although I would have liked to see several more, especially in reference to some of his major works.
+There are numerous illustrations throughout, although I would have liked to see several more, especially in reference to some of his major works.

-The end-notes and bibliography comprise nearly a fifth of the entire book, which gives you an idea of the depth of research which went into this book.
-They offer a rich source of further information for those individuals who desire it.
+The end-notes and bibliography comprise nearly a fifth of the entire book, which gives you an idea of the depth of research which went into this book, and offer a rich source of further information.

 - Wiccecraeft, by Sinead Spearing - November 12, 2014

 - Old World Witchcraft, by Raven Grimassi - September 29, 2014

 - Temple of the Drum, by Dragon Ritual Drummers - August 4, 2014